 Kids this age are walking and running, kicking, and throwing.
-They're naturally active, so be sure to provide lots of opportunities for your child to practice and build on these skills.
+They're naturally active, so be sure to provide lots of chances for your child to practice and build on these skills.

 It's important to understand what kids can do and what skills are appropriate for this age.
 By age 2, toddlers should be able to walk and run well.
-They may be able to kick a ball and jump in place with both feet.
-By age 3, toddlers typically are able to balance briefly on one foot, kick a ball forward, throw a ball overhand, catch a ball with stiff arms, and pedal a tricycle.
+They might be able to kick a ball and jump in place with both feet.
+By age 3, toddlers usually can balance briefly on one foot, kick a ball forward, throw a ball overhand, catch a ball with stiff arms, and pedal a tricycle.

 Keep these skills in mind when encouraging your child to be active.
 Play games together and provide age-appropriate active toys, such as balls, push and pull toys, and riding vehicles.
-Through practice, your child will continue to improve and refine his or her motor skills.
+Through practice, toddlers will continue to improve and refine their motor skills.

 Mommy-and-me programs can introduce toddlers to tumbling, dance, and general movement.
 But you don't have to enroll kids in a formal program to foster these skills.
 The most important thing is to provide lots of opportunities to be active in a safe environment.

 Kids who like to engage in active play now are likely to stay active and be physically fit in the future.
 Walking, playing, exploring your backyard, or using playground equipment at a local park can be fun for the entire family.

 Also, these games provide fun and fitness for parents and toddlers:

 The possibilities are endless — come up with your own active ideas or follow your child's lead.
 Also, limit the amount of time your child spends watching TV (including DVDs and videos) or playing on a computer, tablet, or smartphone.